Tonelllo/RoboticsEngineeringUnige/Year_1/First_semester/ARP/README.md

 ## 12/10
 - Revision of Select
-- Presentation of the assigment
+- Presentation of the assignment

 ## 17/10
 - Coding day